 The brave new world of crypto-philanthropy

 Much of the growing interest in bitcoin and other digital currencies focuses on individual financial gain and financial innovation.
 At the same time, there is an exciting trend toward leveraging cryptocurrencies for philanthropic purposes.
 Not only are hundreds of charities accepting bitcoin and other digital currency donations, but new philanthropic entities are emerging which utilize digital tokens and their underlying cryptography-based technology, called blockchain, in powerful and creative ways.
-These bold experiments have the potential to transform and upend the philanthropic sector.
+These bold experiments in crypto-philanthropy have the potential to transform and upend the philanthropic sector.

 In recent years, an increasing number of charities and foundations have been trialing bitcoin donations.
 These include such well-known organizations as the Red Cross, Save the Children, United Way, Heifer International, and the Electronic Frontier Foundation.
 Once established, an online “wallet” allows charity institutions to accept bitcoin and other cryptocurrency donations and to exchange them for fiat currencies such as the dollar.
 In some cases online wallet providers offer 1 percent processing fees for nonprofits, compared to the 2 percent or more required by traditional donation processors.
 This means that potentially 99 percent of donations can end up in the pockets of charity organizations or donation recipients.
 Bitcoin donations to charity are also tax deductible and offer donors the added benefit of avoiding capital gains taxes on the dollar amount value of their cryptocurrency donations.